Elixir-Scribe/elixir-scribe/README.md

 So, how many seconds did it took you to have an overview of the project and understand all it's Domains, Resources and Actions?
 How much time do you think you would spend looking through the code-base to find where to fix a bug to `export` a Product or to add a new feature to the Category resource?

 This is a very simplistic view of a project.
-Now, imagine reaping the benefits of this folder structure implemented on your huge code-base, which may now contain dozens, hundreds, or even thousands of resources *(yes, I worked in such a project)*, each with potentially more actions than the ones exemplified here.
+Now, imagine reaping the benefits of this folder structure implemented on your huge code-base, which may now contain dozens, hundreds, or even thousands of resources **(yes, I worked in such a project)**, each with potentially more actions than the ones exemplified here.

-Take a moment to compare this folder structure with the traditional ones used in any project you worked so far, be it an Elixir / Phoenix project or not, which often condenses several resources and all their actions into a single module / class, without even care about Domain boundaries.
+Take a moment to compare this folder structure with the traditional ones used in any project you worked so far, be it an Elixir / Phoenix project or not, which often condenses several resources and all their actions into a single module, without even care about Domain boundaries.

 [TOC](#toc)

-## Clean Code
+## Single Responsibility Code

-Writing Clean Code relies on several aspects, and one of them is to follow the Single Responsibility Principle, which is encouraged by the Elixir Scribe tool, when it forces the developer to split all possible actions on a Resource into a single module by action on a Resource.
+Writing code that's easy to read and reason about relies on several aspects, and one of the most important ones may be to follow the Single Responsibility Principle, which is encouraged by the Elixir Scribe tool, when it forces the developer to split all possible actions on a Resource into a single module by action on a Resource.

 The Developer can still manage to mix responsibilities in the action module for the Resource.
 For example, any access to a third party service should be delegated to another module.
 The action module should do only one thing, to handle the data as per the businesses rules.

 The Elixir Scribe tool doesn't enforce an architecture inside the action folder, leaving the Developer free to apply the best one for it's use case.
-For example, the module generated by the Elixir Scribe tool inside the action folder may be used as an entry-point to orchestrate all required steps to perform the action on the Resource, which will be done in other modules to follow the Single Responsibility Principle, reduce complexity per module, resulting in a Clean Code that it's easier to understand and maintain.
+For example, the module generated by the Elixir Scribe tool inside the action folder may be used as an entry-point to orchestrate all required steps to perform the action on the Resource, which will be done in other modules to follow the Single Responsibility Principle, reduce complexity per module, resulting in a **Single Responsibility Code** that it's easier to understand, reasoning about and maintain.

-Can you now understand why Elixir Scribe encourages developers to write **Clean Code** in a **Clean Software Architecture**?
+Can you now understand why Elixir Scribe encourages developers to write **Single Responsibility Code** in a **Self-Documented Folder Structure**?

 [TOC](#toc)